MRocha91/SQL/README.md

 # <ins>Marcus' SQL Portfolio</ins>

 ### Welcome to my SQL portfolio!
-This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out if you have any questions
+This code repository contains examples of my SQL projects, queries, and database designs that showcase my expertise in SQL and data analysis.
+Feel free to take a look and reach out if you have any questions.